Flying on a private jet can be a luxurious experience that offers many benefits over commercial air travel

 Just because someone is flying private, it doesn’t mean that they are exempt from the rules of the U.S. Customs and Border Protection agency.

-Customs officials need to make sure that anyone entering the country has the right documents to be legally allowed into the country and check whether any illegal goods are being attempted to be brought in.
+Customs officials need to make sure that anyone entering the country has the right travel documents to be legally allowed into the country and check whether any illegal goods are being attempted to be brought in.

 What Happens With Connecting Flights?